singnet/dev-portal/docs/overview.md

     - title: Staking
       img: 'staking.png'
       description: Coming Soon.
-A portal for you to stake AGI tokens and get rewarded
+A portal for you to stake AGIX tokens and get rewarded
       url: 'javascript:void(0);'